-In my Aquagear water filter pitcher review, you’ll learn all the key features of this pitcher, a bit about Aquagear, replacement filter cost and life, check out current Aquagear water filter pitcher reviews, and of course, my review with all the pros and cons of owning this pitcher.
+In my Aquagear water filter pitcher review, you’ll learn all the key features of this pitcher, a bit about Aquagear, replacement filter cost and life, and of course, my review with all the pros and cons of owning this pitcher.

-We’ll also see if the Aquagear pitcher makes alkaline water since I know you might be looking for those alkaline water benefits everyone is after.
+We’ll also see if the Aquagear pitcher makes alkaline water since I know you might be looking for those alkaline h2O benefits everyone is after.

 Are you ready?
 Let’s start with the key features.

 - Five-stage 2-micron filter made in the United States (1st filter included)